jonrosenkranz/is-seminar-2022/README.md

 OVERVIEW OF FILES

-DATA - data sets and pre-processing ALGORITHMS.MODELING - algorithms used for modeling ALGORITHMS.EVALUATION - algorithms used for evaluation
+data - pre-processed data sets preprocessing - detail on pre-processing modeling - algorithms used for modeling evaluation - algorithms used for evaluation